See the locale. Meet the staff.

 - Start your morning early with facilitated yoga, stretching, or other activities, along with light self-serve food and drink.

 - Facilitators will prepare the meals, demonstrating and sharing recipes and discussing nutrition.
 Guest visitors will join us for talks via the internet.

-- There will be a few hours off mid-afternoon for optional activities like hiking (in the mountains) or swimming (at the beach), or just taking a break or napping.
+- There will be a few hours off mid-afternoon for optional activities like hiking (in the mountains) or just taking a break or napping.

 - Evenings may include no-added-fat fruit “ice cream”, music, viewing of films about healthy plant-based eating, and discussion.